m67hoff/aspera-browser/README.md

 ## run & test local

-Run `ng s` to run a local live reload server
+Run `ng s` to run the NG Live Development Server on localhost:4200, open your browser on http://localhost:4200/ **

 ## Build & deploy to IBM Cloud

 Run `ng build -aot -prod` to build.
 The `dist/` directory contains the static WebApp.
 To deploy copy everything in `dist/*` directory to public dir on the webserver.

-Deployment to IBM cCloud - cloud foundry ngix:

-(a login to the Bluemic cf space needed ):
+Deployment to IBM Cloud - cloud foundry ngix (login to your right Bluemix cf space first):
 ```
 ng build -aot -prod
 cd dist